In this Article

 - The major function of saliva is that it starts the digestion process right in the mouth, helping the stomach and intestine break down the food easily.

 - With vitamin supplements or so, one may experience a dry mouth.
 Salivation helps keep the mouth lubricated and wet.

-- Re-plan your meal times by eating smaller meals in short repeated intervals.
+- Re-plan your meal times by having smaller meals at frequent intervals.

-- Using a mouthwash intermittently through the day can help with the saliva.
+- Brush your teeth often and use a mouthwash.
+Using a mouthwash intermittently through the day can help with the saliva.

 - Chew sugarless gums or mints to help with the swallowing of saliva.